-Domestic abuse is any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults, aged 18 and over, who are, or have been, intimate partners or family members, regardless of gender and sexuality.
+Domestic abuse is any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults aged 18 and over who are, or have been, intimate partners or family members.
+This is regardless of their gender and sexuality.

 Physical abuse includes:

-- slapping, grabbing, hitting, punching, beating, tripping, battering, bruising, choking, shaking
+- slapping, grabbing, hitting, punching, beating, battering, bruising, choking, shaking

 - pinching, biting